LizardByte/actions/actions/audit_repos/README.md

 Each file check can be individually enabled/disabled.

+> [!NOTE]
-> **Note**: Community health metrics are not available for forked repositories via the GitHub API, so forks will skip these checks and default to passing.
+> Community health metrics are not available for forked repositories via the GitHub API, so forks will skip these checks and default to passing.

+> [!NOTE]
-> **Note**: FUNDING.yml is checked at both the repository level and organization level.
-If your organization has a `.github` repository with `FUNDING.yml`, all repositories will inherit this and pass the sponsors check unless explicitly overridden at the repository level.
+> FUNDING.yml is checked at both the repository level and organization level.
+If your organization has a `.github` repository with `FUNDING.yml`,
+> all repositories will inherit this and pass the sponsors check unless explicitly overridden at the repository level.

 ## Example Workflows